Selecting Data to Scrape

 Click the title/link of the first listing and select 'More Options' > 'Open Popup'.
 This will open the popup window or update an area in the same page with the required data.
 Now you can click and select the data displayed in normal fashion.
 Kindly note that Preview will be updated with details of first listing only.
 During mining, WebHarvy will click each listing link one-by-one and get resulting data.

 Scroll page down slowly so that content is loaded

 Sometimes a web page load contents further down the page (like images, lazy loading) only if the page is scrolled down.
-In such cases the 'Scroll Page' option under 'More Options' in Capture window can be used.
-Click anywhere on the page during configuration and select More Options > Scroll Page.
+In such cases the 'Scroll Down' option under 'More Options > Page' in Capture window can be used.
+Click anywhere on the page during configuration and select More Options > Page > Scroll Down

 Next to 'Scroll Down' option in Page sub menu of More Options menu in Capture window (see above image), you will find options to reload the currently loaded page and also to go back to previously loaded page.

 The reload option is helpful in cases where a page is not correctly loaded first time when a link is followed.
 In such cases reload helps to ensure that the page is correctly loaded.

 Sometimes the data which you need to select for extraction occur within a frame inside the page (iframe).
 In such cases when you try to select data during configuration, the resulting Capture window will have all options disabled, other than the 'Open Frame' option.